IlyaSemenov/dokku-dokuwiki/README.md

 git push dokku master
 ```

 Your new DokuWiki instance is now running at <http://dokuwiki.dokku.me>.
+Login as user `admin`, password `admin`.